apache/spark/docs/helm-chart/keda.rst

 .. note::

-   Set celery worker concurrency through the helm value ``config.celery.worker_concurrency`` (i.e. instead of airflow.cfg or environment variables) so that the KEDA trigger will be consistent with the worker concurrency setting.
+   Set Celery worker concurrency through the Helm value ``config.celery.worker_concurrency`` (i.e. instead of airflow.cfg or environment variables) so that the KEDA trigger will be consistent with the worker concurrency setting.